neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

         **Returns:**

-        The zero-based index of the maximal slope of  rise in units of sampling points.
-Interpolated between adjacent sampling points.Returns a negative value upon failure.
+        The zero-based index of the maximal slope of  rise in units of sampling points interpolated between adjacent sampling points.
+Returns a negative value upon failure.

+.. function:: maxdecay_index()

+    Returns the zero-based index of the maximal slope of decay in the current channel.
+Uses the currently measured values, i.e. does not update measurements if the peak window cursors have changed.
+Note that in contrast to :func:`maxrise_index()`, this function only works on the active channel.

+        **Returns:**

+        The zero-based index of the maximal slope of decay in units of sampling points interpolated between adjacent sampling points.
+Returns a negative value upon failure.

 .. function:: measure()

     Updates all measurements (e.g. peak, baseline, latency) according to the current cursor settings.
 As if you had pressed **Enter** in the main window.